MyPureCloud/user-provisioning-scripts-js/README.md

 All code was run using node version 14.3.0.
 The code should work with Node 11 and above.
 To run the code you need to first:

-1. Ensure that node 11 are higher is running on your server.
+1. Ensure that node 14 or higher is running on your server.
-2. Run `npm i` to install all of the pacakges and dependencies.
+2. Run `npm i` to install all of the packages and dependencies.
-3. Setup a OAuth Client Credential grant in your OAUTH instance.
-For purposes of this tutorial, the OAuth Client was configured with the Communicate Admin and Telephony Admin roles.
+3. Setup a OAuth client Credential grant in your OAUTH instance.
+For the purposes of this tutorial, an OAuth client was configured with the Communicate Admin and Telephony Admin roles.

 4. Set the following environment variables: